uiuc-ae353/uiuc-ae353.github.io/design_project_1.md

 ##### What is “the model” that I should linearize?

 The standard way to produce a state space model is to linearize a set of ODEs that describe the equations of motion.
 You will find ODEs that describe the equations of motion for the CMG system in the system section above.
-If you are interested, the derivation of these ODEs has also been provided for you in the DeriveEOM.ipynb notebook.
+If you are interested, the derivation of these ODEs has also been provided for you in the `ae353_cmg-EoM.ipynb` notebook.
 I would start with these ODEs.

 You will quickly realize that it may be a good idea to restrict your attention only to the platform and the gimbal, treating the rotor as a source of torque.
 In particular, for the purpose of control design and analysis, you may want to assume that the angular velocity of the rotor is constant and to completely ignore the second-order ODE that describes how this rotor responds to applied torque.
 It is entirely up to you how to proceed, though.
 There is no one right answer.